 A secondary school equivalency certification indicates that a student has completed the requirements for a high school education.
-California has approved the use of three high school equivalency tests (HSET): GED®, HiSET®, and TASCTM.
+California has approved the use of two high school equivalency tests (HSET): GED® and HiSET®.
 These tests are for students 18 years old and older (17 years old in some instances).
 Those who pass the California High School Proficiency Examination (CHSPE) are awarded a Certificate of Proficiency by the California State Board of Education.
 While some HSET preparation programs may issue "diplomas or certificates" of completion, these documents are not genuine high school equivalency credentials.
 There are various HSET preparation programs available for free through the California Adult Education Provider Directory.
+For more information see the CDE website.

-Postsecondary Credential - An industry-recognized certificate or certification, a certificate of completion of an apprenticeship, a license recognized by the state or federal government, or an Associate or Bachelor's degree.
+Postsecondary Credential - An industry-recognized certificate or certification, a certificate of completion of an apprenticeship, a license recognized by the state or federal government, or an associate or bachelor's degree.
 A recognized postsecondary credential is based on the attainment of measurable technical or industry/occupational skills necessary to obtain employment or advance within an industry/occupation.
 These technical or industry/occupational skills are generally based on standards developed or endorsed by employers or industry associations.